-As we move into our fifth year at 236 Mason Ave, we will continue to have our made-from-scratch baked goods but we will also be focusing more on ourselves and our health.
+As we move into our fifth year at 236 Mason Ave (my 14th year baking for people other than my family), we will continue to have our made-from-scratch baked goods but we will also be focusing more on ourselves and our health.
 Our hours and what we offer will change.

 Stay tuned. —Louise